How many stamps for a 4 oz letter?

 Example scenarios

 Four ounces often appears when someone stacks thick documents, adds booklets to a packet, or mails dense cardstock.
 Small product samples, thick annual reports, and padded paper stacks can reach four ounces quickly.
 Parents mailing school projects and offices sending contract packets sometimes see this weight on a kitchen scale.
+If you are stepping up from a standard 1 oz letter, remember letter class here tops out below 4 oz.
 The important part for postage is not the story behind the weight but whether the piece still fits letter rules.
 In this calculator, four ounces of actual weight usually puts you past the letter weight cap, which moves the conversation from letter stamps to large-envelope or other retail pricing.

 Common mistakes